EvoLib/evo-net/README.md

 ## Serialization

-Full topology and state can be saved and restored:
+Network topology, parameters, and configuration can be saved and restored:

 ```python
 net.save("network.yaml")